vbier/habpanelviewer/app/src/main/assets/help.md

 > This only works as long as HABPanel is available under its standard URL.
 If you have a custom HABPanel installation use SHOW_URL instead.
 * SHOW_START_URL: shows the configured start URL
 * RELOAD: reloads the current page
+* CAPTURE_SCREEN *image item*: captures a screenshot and send it to the openHAB image item
 > This only works with Android Lollipop or newer and a defined openHAB item of type **Image**
+* CAPTURE_CAMERA *image item*: takes a picture and sends it to the openHAB image item
+> In case the pictures are too dark, try to increase the CAPTURE_CAMERA delay in the settings.
 * ENABLE_MOTION_DETECTION: enables the motion detection in the app settings.
 * DISABLE_MOTION_DETECTION: disables the motion detection in the app settings.